centreon/centreon-documentation/en/monitoring/discovery/administration.md

 The default configuration runs the discovery every day at 10:30 PM.

-> If you had change the legacy *crond* configuration file to adapt the schedule
+> If you had changed the legacy *crond* configuration file to adapt the schedule
 > you must apply changes to the new configuration file.

 ### API accesses